AlgorithmicResearchGroup/ML-Research-Agent/README.md

 ## Available Tasks

-For a full list of available tasks and their corresponding Docker run commands, please refer to the "Run the Agent" section in the original README file.
+For a full list of available tasks and their corresponding Docker run commands, please refer to tasks repo here: [ML-Research-Agent-Tasks](https://github.com/AlgorithmicResearchGroup/ML-Research-Agent-Tasks)

 ## Contributing